metalsmith/metalsmith.io/src/docs/usage-guide/index.njk.md

 {% endcodeblock %}
 {% endcodetabs %}

-The previous example also demonstrates that you can re-use the same plugin multiple times across the plugin chain, each time with different input.
+This example also demonstrates that you can re-use the same plugin multiple times across the plugin chain, each time with different input.

-Ok logging is cool, but what about actually manipulating the files?
+Logging is cool, but what about actually manipulating the files?
 Say, defining additional metadata, rendering markdown files, wrapping them in a layout, adding SASS stylesheets, and optimizing everything for production.
-Just as the [Apple iPhone's famous 2009 commercial](https://www.youtube.com/watch?v=szrsfeyLzyg) "There's an app for that", the answer to *how can I do X with Metalsmith?* is: there's a plugin for that.
+Just as the [Apple iPhone's famous 2009 commercial](https://www.youtube.com/watch?v=szrsfeyLzyg) "There's an app for that", the answer to *how can I do X with Metalsmith?* is - there's a plugin for that.
 Browse the [official plugin registry](/plugins) for inspiration!

 ### Plugin types

 There is no official plugin type classification, but plugins can be broady divided into a few categories:

 * **Development plugins**: plugins which provide a better developer experience or debug information.
-Examples are: [metalsmith-express][], [metalsmith-writemetadata][plugin_writemetadata], [metalsmith-debug-ui][plugin_debug-ui]
+Examples are: [metalsmith-express][plugin_express], [metalsmith-writemetadata][plugin_writemetadata], [metalsmith-debug-ui][plugin_debug-ui]
 * **Metadata plugins**: plugins which add or modify file and global metadata.
 Examples are: [core_plugin_excerpts][@metalsmith/excerpts], [@metalsmith/table-of-contents][core_plugin_table-of-contents], [@metalsmith/default-values][core_plugin_default-values]
 * **Rendering plugins**: plugins which render or alter a file's `contents`.
 Examples are: @metalsmith/layouts, [@metalsmith/in-place][core_plugin_in-place], [@metalsmith/markdown][core_plugin_markdown]
 * **Files-tree manipulating plugins**: plugins which add, move or remove files from the files object.
 Examples are: [@metalsmith/permalinks][core_plugin_permalinks], [@metalsmith/remove][core_plugin_remove], [@metalsmith/drafts][core_plugin_drafts], metalsmith-sitemap
 * **Third-party integrations**: plugins which hook third-party tools into the metalsmith build.
-Examples are [@metalsmith/sass][core_plugin_sass], [metalsmith-postcss]() metalsmith-uglify
+Examples are [@metalsmith/sass][core_plugin_sass], [@metalsmith/postcss][core_plugin_postcss] metalsmith-uglify

 A plugin could fit into multiple categories:

 Plugins that start with the `@metalsmith/`  prefix are *core plugins*.
 They are officially supported by Metalsmith and there's a good chance that you will need most of them when building a static site.
-In logical order, here are some of the most common ones:
+Here are some of the most common ones:

 * `@metalsmith/sass`: use sass or scss files for styling
 * `@metalsmith/drafts`: mark files as `draft: true` to preview them in development mode, but remove them in production